Titans back to waiting after NFL postpones game vs. Steelers

 Coach Mike Vrabel informed his Titans of the newest positive tests and the NFL’s decision to postpone the game at a team meeting Thursday morning.
 That puts Tennessee — and Pittsburgh — on a bye week several weeks ahead of schedule.

-Vrabel said they hope to allowed back inside their building Monday or Tuesday.
+Vrabel said they hope to be allowed back inside their building Monday or Tuesday.

 “I told them to try to mentally recover from an emotional few days, so that we can proceed with our season, build on a 3-0 start,” Vrabel said.